 - Report a website bug: Submit a bug report

 To synchronize the website with your local time, click the clock (

-The DST option (stands for "Daylight Saving Time") complicates the time setting process, but it's essential for those living in countries that are affected by DST.
+There are two settings that affect the synchronized time — 'DST' and 'Time Zone.'
+You should explore a combination of these two settings to get the correct synchronized time.
+The DST option (stands for "Daylight Saving Time") complicates the time setting process, but it's essential for those living in DST-abiding countries.

 Why does the synchronized time change every few hours?